The Start, Part 1

 interesting topics from other language areas.
 This time the plan is to elaborate

-container, mentioned earlier in Containers And
+on Proxy container, mentioned earlier in Containers And

 Symbols.